-WRCOG’s Future Forward Webinar Series is a streamed broadcast scheduled from 9 a.m. to 10 a.m. on the last Thursday of every month.
-Its content aims to provide meaningful and trusted information during disruptive times.
-The Series launched in April of 2020 and has already featured a multitude of esteemed speakers from the Milken Institute, WorkingNation, The University of Redlands, Riverside Community College District, Fehr and Peers, Best Best and Krieger, LLP, LAB Holding, LLC., Inland Empire Community Foundation, California Association of Council of Government, Houseal Lavigne and Associates, and more to come!
+WRCOG’s Future Forward Webinar Series is a streamed broadcast that aims to provide meaningful and trusted information from forward thinking leaders.
+The Series launched in April 2020 and has already featured a multitude of esteemed speakers from the Milken Institute, WorkingNation, the University of Redlands, Riverside Community College District, Fehr and Peers, and many more!

 To suggest or participate in a future episode, please contact Elisa Laurel at email@example.com.